Dukler/ChallengeStori/readme.md

 ### Handling Errors in Transaction Processing

-Consider not sending the summary mail if an error occurs during transaction processing.
-Implement a continuation mechanism where only transactions with errors are processed in subsequent runs.
+Considering not sending the summary mail if an error occurs during transaction processing.
+In such a case a continuation mechanism where only transactions with errors are processed in subsequent runs could be useful.